 What is a sacred landscape or site?

-For the Charter, by 'sacred lands' we mean sites and landscapes:
+For the purposes of the Sacred Lands Charter, by 'sacred lands,' we refer to sites and landscapes that:

-• or have served this purpose over a prolonged period of time,
+• Have served this purpose over a prolonged period,

-• and that are considered sacred by a community today.
+• Or are considered sacred by a community today.

 What we want from a Sacred Lands Charter